andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 2\.1.7 – All server must have the latest vCoD.gg pbsv file, which can be downloaded at: [**https://www.sendspace.com/file/36mmyz**](https://www.sendspace.com/file/36mmyz "https://www.sendspace.com/file/36mmyz").

-2\.1.8 – All server must have the latest vCoD.gg cvarlist, which can be downloaded at: [**https://www.sendspace.com/file/zjmpzh**](https://www.sendspace.com/file/zjmpzh "https://www.sendspace.com/file/zjmpzh").
+2\.1.8 – All server must have the latest vCoD.gg pbsvuser file, which can be downloaded at: [**https://www.sendspace.com/file/zjmpzh**](https://www.sendspace.com/file/zjmpzh "https://www.sendspace.com/file/zjmpzh").

 2\.1.9 – Default servers have been provided for the competition.
 These should be used if teams cannot agree on a server or if there are any ping issues:
 /connect 1 ; password match